-"The exercise thresholds provided for in Rule 805(d) and elsewhere in the rules are part of the administrative procedures established by the Corporation to expedite its processing of exercises of expiring options by Clearing Members, and are not intended to dictate to Clearing Members which positions in customers’ accounts should or must be exercised."
+"The exercise thresholds provided for in Rule 805(d) and elsewhere in the rules are part of the administrative procedures established by the Corporation to expedite its processing of exercises of expiring options by clearing members, and are not intended to dictate to clearing members which positions in customers’ accounts should or must be exercised."
 (Rule 805, Interpretation .02)

 Expiring options subject to exercise by exception use the following thresholds to trigger exercise:

-Equity options: $.01 per contract in-the-money in the customer account; .01 per contract in-the-money in firm and market maker accounts.
+Equity options: $.01 per contract in-the-money in the customer account; $.01 per contract in-the-money in firm and market maker accounts.
 Index options: $.01 per contract in-the-money in all account types.

 TO MINIMIZE THE POTENTIAL FOR ERROR CUSTOMERS SHOULD COMMUNICATE TO THEIR BROKER OR CLEARING MEMBER EXPLICIT INSTRUCTIONS TO EXERCISE, OR NOT EXERCISE, ANY EXPIRING OPTION CONTRACT.Back to top

-The following example illustrates this point: Stock XYZ is currently trading at 32.80.
-A call option with a strike of 32.50 that expires in two weeks is currently trading at 1.10.
-The option is in-the-money by 30 cents (32.80 minus 32.50).
-The time value for the option is 80 cents (1.10 premium minus .30 in-the-money amount).
-If an investor exercises his/her call and immediately sells the stock, the profit would be 30 cents (before commissions) - the 32.80 stock selling price minus the 32.50 strike price.
-On the other hand, the investor can simply sell the option at 1.10.
-By exercising the option, the investor forfeits the option's time value of 80 cents.
+The following example illustrates this point: Stock XYZ is currently trading at $32.80.
+A call option with a strike of $32.50 that expires in two weeks is currently trading at $1.10.
+The option is in-the-money by $0.30 ($32.80 minus $32.50).
+The time value for the option is $0.80 ($1.10 premium minus $0.30 in-the-money amount).
+If an investor exercises their call and immediately sells the stock, the profit is $0.30 (before commissions): the $32.80 stock selling price minus the $32.50 strike price.
+On the other hand, the investor can sell the option at $1.10.
+By exercising the option, the investor forfeits the option's time value of $0.80.
 In the above example, if the investor wanted to own the underlying stock, the choice to sell the option and use the option proceeds to buy the underlying stock might be the more profitable alternative.